nanovad/poorlytrained/README.md

 Change to the repo directory:
 `cd poorlytrained`
 ###### Initialize
+Install virtualenv:
+`sudo pip3 install virtualenv`

+Create a new virtual environment for the bot, using Python3:
+`virtualenv --python=python3 env`

+Activate the environment:
+`source env/bin/activate`

 Install the requirements:
-`sudo pip3 install -r requirements.txt`
+`pip install -r requirements.txt`

+Deactivate the environment:
+`deactivate`
 #### Configuration
 A few different settings can be tweaked in the configuration file (poorlytrained.ini).
 The most important of these are the Twitter API keys.
 Without them, the bot will not be able to post to Twitter.